santagoy/san-tagoy-xyz/content/posts/2TroikaWestBG.md

 - symbolic carpenter's hammer
 - tattoo of eldritch agreement

-Advanced Skills & Spells:
+Advanced Skills and Spells:

-4 Healing
+- 4 Healing
-3 Language (a dead one)
+- 3 Language (dead)
-3 Spell - Read Entrails
+- 3 Spell - Read Entrails
-1 Language (a forbidden one)
+- 1 Language (forbidden)
-1 Sickle Fighting
+- 1 Sickle Fighting

 Special:
 In exchange for eternal servitude post-vengeance, you have a pact with a powerful, unfathomable entity.
 The corruption has warped your body: your blood is now Faithsbane and poisons any believer or clergyman from *that* Church.
 Additionally, there is a 2-in-6 chance you begin with 1 random mutation: